 What to Expect

 Psychotherapy is not easily described in general statements.
 It varies depending on the personalities of the psychologist and the patient and the school of practice/personality theory to which the therapist subscribes.
-Years of experience have led me to utilize a combination of Cognitive-Behavioral Therapy and Motivational Interviewing in my clinical practice, but I subscribe to neither as a personality theory.
+Years of experience have led me to utilize a combination of Cognitive-Behavioral Therapy, Mindfulness and Motivational Interviewing in my clinical practice, but I do not subscribe to any particular personality theory.
 My understanding of the psyche and human behavior is based on a theology of the person derived from the Bible, with the adjunct of scientific psychology.
 Many of the techniques I use in clinical practice are supported by research and chosen based on evaluation of your specific needs.

 Much more so than a medical doctor visit, psychotherapy calls for a very active effort on your part.
 In order for therapy to be successful, you will have to work on things we talk about both during and after each session, by yourself and sometimes with others.
 My practice emphasizes homework and social support.

 Psychotherapy can have benefits and risks.
 Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 On the other hand, psychotherapy has also been shown to have benefits for people who go through it.
 Therapy typically leads to improved functioning in relationships, solutions to specific problems, a significant reductions in feelings of anxiety, an improved and more stable mood, improved resilience and greater competence.
-Having said that, no psychotherapist can offer any guarantees of what you will experience, and neither do I.
+Having said that, no psychotherapist can offer any guarantees of what you will experience.

 We begin treatment with a consult, typically by phone, to get to know each other.
 It is free of charge and is designed to help you and me to determine if we are a good fit.
 If one or both of us decide that we are not a good fit, there are plenty of other competent therapists to whom I can refer you.
 I do not discriminate for any reason.
 If I decide not to accept you as a client, it is typically because either there is too close an association, which could compromise boundaries or confidentiality, or there is another therapist I know who can better address your psychological needs.